 Investing in high efficiency appliances has an upfront cost but will help reduce your utility bills and be better for the planet.
 Often EnergyStar appliances are eligible for discounts through your electric or gas provider like ComEd or People’s Gas.
 Check your provider’s website for appliances and things like smart thermostats to get deals on products that ultimately save you money and help the environment!

-If you have the budget to install solar panels, these are a great way to transition your home to renewable energy, and they’re a lot more efficient than they used to be, meaning you don’t necessarily have to cover your entire house to get the benefits from them.
+If you have the budget to install solar panels, these are a great way to transition your home to renewable energy.
+They’re a lot more efficient now, meaning you don’t have to cover your entire house to benefit.
 Some cities have tax incentives for installing them too.

 Energy saving windows and glass are also great options.
 Dual pane windows help provide an insulation barrier in a space that would normally release the heat in the winter or amplify the heat outside in the summer.